-After you've had time to analyze your feelings, it's likely time to decide what to do.
-Do you want to talk to your friend about how you feel or ask them if they've ever felt romantically toward you?
+After you've taken a break to analyze your feelings, it's likely time to decide what to do.
+Do you want to talk to your friend about how you feel or ask them if they've ever considered being your partner?
 Or do you want to keep your emotions to yourself for the time being?

 Here are some examples of potential outcomes if you tell them:

-Your friend does not feel the same way, and your friendship changes
+- Your friend does not feel the same way, and your friendship moving forward will be different

 After considering your options and potential outcomes, your decision might be more manageable.
-Once you think you know what you'd like to do, revisiting the journaling phase may help you ensure you've made the right choice.
+Once you think you know what you'd like to do, revisiting the journaling phase may help ensure you make the right choice.

 Seek Outside Input

-Sometimes, talking about your feelings and decision with someone who isn't your best friend can help you find the right course of action.
+Sometimes, talking about your feelings and decisions with someone who isn't your best friend can help you find the right course of action.
 For example, you might have another close friend whose wisdom you can rely on.
 Or you might prefer an unbiased outside party.
 While it may seem helpful to go to a relationship coach, you will likely have a better experience with a therapist or counselor.

 You can choose between online and in-person sessions if you opt to talk to a mental health professional.
 Then, you can discuss your friendship, feelings, and the decision you're trying to make.
 The point of therapy isn't usually to have someone tell you what to do or to stop falling in love with someone, but a therapist can help you make choices.
 And if you'd like to keep your sessions discreet, online therapy might be a good choice – you can have sessions in your home on any device with an internet connection.

 Act On Your Choice

 If you've chosen to keep your feelings to yourself, it might help to implement self-care strategies or spend time with other friends for a while.
 And if you feel uncertain about this decision, know that you can always revisit this process if you feel the need.

 Or, if you've chosen to tell your friend about your feelings, you can hope for a positive response and choose a time to discuss the situation.
 You may choose to share these feelings through text messages or to have a conversation in person.
 But it's usually helpful to remain aware that your friend might react in a way you haven't foreseen, and all you can control are your own actions.
 It’s also important to respect your friend’s decision, no matter what they choose.